 To apply for SSI for Children benefits, complete an Application for Supplemental Security Income and a Child Disability Report.
-A Child Disability Starter Kit is available online at ssa.gov/disability/disability\starter\kits\child\eng.htm, and the Child Disability Report is also available online at ssa.gov/childdisabilityreport.
-To complete the application, call (800) 772-1213 or visit a local Social Security Office to set up an interview (see Appendix A-4 for a list of local offices or find the list online at secure.ssa.gov/ICON/main.jsp).
+A Child Disability Starter Kit is available online at ssa.gov/disability/disability starter kits child eng.htm, and the Child Disability Report is also available online at ssa.gov/childdisabilityreport.
+To complete the application, call (800) 772-1213 or visit a local Social Security Office to set up an interview (call or go online at secure.ssa.gov to find your local office).
 At the interview, you will need to provide names and contact information for the child's doctor(s), names of any medications the child takes, an original copy of the child's birth certificate, the child's IEPs or IFSPs, and the child's medical assistance number, if any.
 A court order or Custodial Power of Attorney granting a relative caregiver legal custody of the child will usually be required because he or she must sign a form giving the child's medical providers permission to provide medical information about the child's disability.

-F. Child Care Subsidy Program
+H. Child Care Subsidy Program